 \section{Conclusion}

-This paper proposes a control-theoretic approach to develop novel algorithms for convex and non-convex, equality-constrained optimization.
-Based on the solution of the first-order necessary conditions, we show that the considered class of optimization problems is equivalent to a class of output regulation problems.
-The Lagrange multipliers of the problem are the control inputs of the dynamic system to regulate.
-We analyze two approaches to design their control: PI control and feedback linearization.
-Then, we propose a theoretical analysis of the convergence properties of the two of them.
-Our research rigorously proves the convergence of the PI control method in strongly convex problems and provides a comprehensive assessment of its convergence rate.
-Furthermore, we establish the local convergence of the feedback linearization method in non-convex problems, thereby reinforcing the robustness and reliability of our findings.
-Finally, we tested the two methods in experiments.
-This validation process confirms the theoretical results and sheds light on the practical effectiveness of the methods, particularly in comparison to the state-of-the-art optimization algorithms.
+This paper presents a control-theoretic approach to develop new algorithms for convex and non-convex optimization with equality constraints.
+Based on the first-order necessary conditions, we show that the considered class of optimization problems is equivalent to a class of stabilization and output regulation problems.
+In this context, the Lagrange multipliers of the optimization problem serve as the control inputs for the dynamical system being regulated.
+We explore two methods for designing this control: Proportional-Integral (PI) control and feedback linearization.
+Our analysis provides a theoretical framework for assessing the convergence properties of both methods.
+We rigorously prove that the PI control method converges for strongly convex problems and offer a detailed evaluation of its convergence rate.
+Additionally, we establish the local convergence of the feedback linearization method for non-convex problems, as well as its global convergence for strongly convex problems.
+Furthermore, we conduct experimental tests of both methods, validating our theoretical findings and highlighting the practical effectiveness of our proposed framework, especially in comparison to state-of-the-art optimization algorithms.

-Future extensions of this work include the development of methods that envisage inequality constraints in a more effective way than the use of squared-slack variables and non-differentiable cost functions.
+Future work will focus on developing methods that handle inequality constraints more effectively than the approach of using squared-slack variables and non-differentiable cost functions.